Understanding How Insurers Calculate Your Total Loss Value

 | CarGurus | Real-time live listings | Shows actual asking prices in your ZIP code |

 When pulling comps, always match your vehicle's exact year, make, model, trim, mileage range, and condition, and filter by your local ZIP code.
 Print or screenshot at least 3–5 listings that closely match your vehicle and show a higher value than what the insurer offered.
+Watch out for comps that include vehicles with accident history, salvage titles, or missing options — CCC ONE is specifically known for selecting mismatched comparables to skew averages lower.
 This is your primary ammunition.
 See how depreciation in insurance claims factors into the equation so you know exactly what you're fighting.

 Challenging the ACV & Submitting a Counter-Offer